 Learn to Row Level II Course

 Once you have taken your initial set of rowing lessons through Burnaby Lake Rowing Club's Learn to Row Level I Course you are invited to continue with our Level II Course.
 You may also take this course if you learned how to row at a different club.
-If you're coming back to rowing after taking a break there is a chance that you will need to first take our LTR I Course before signing up for Level II.
-Not sure which course to sign up for?
-Click here to send an email inquiry and we'll get back to you as soon as we can.
-Once you are proficient in rowing and can safely row by yourself you will be invited to join our Junior or Adult Masters Rowing Program.
+This class is geared toward building technical skills and strengthening fundamentals and getting rowers into smaller, more elite rowing boats.
+Once you are proficient in rowing and can demonstrate that you understand the basics of rowing and navigating your boat on the lake you will be invited to join our Adult Novice Rowing Program.

 Time Frame